sjwdg/CompSci303Team/README.md

 Date.h & .cpp
 - verify that the files have not been modified from the instructors original.

 AssignmentList.cpp
  - logic and cut & paste issues(bottom of function)
-    in alreadyExists(string assignDate) function.
+    in alreadyExists(string assignDate) function. -David.
+This should be finished
  - add Saved code
  - add comments & header
  - verify load() is throwing away bad dates.
 Looks like it throws and error but still saves the date in the lists.
-  Does not appear to verify due date vs assign date is valid.
+  Does not appear to verify due date vs assign date is valid. -David.
+This should be finished
  - add code for editDueDate()
  - add code for editDescription()
  - add code for completeAssignment()